Last Updated on October 13, 2023

 Papiamento, the language Arubans often use among themselves, is a mélange of African, French, Portuguese, Spanish, Dutch and English.
 It is also spoken on the Dutch islands of Bonaire and Curacao as well as the Dutch side of St. Martin.

 One of the most popular is New Providence, home to Nassau, the nation’s capital.
-The island is a two-part destination: Nassau and Paradise Island.
+The island is also a two-part destination: Nassau and Paradise Island.

 Fort Fincastle and Fort Montagu are also worth a visit, as is the Queen’s Staircase.
 The latter features the iconic 66 stone stairs, carved by slaves for Queen Victoria, commemorating each year of her reign.

-Paradise Island’s outstanding Atlantis Resort offers varied hotel accommodations, a Vegas-style casino, and many eateries.
+Above all, Paradise Island’s outstanding Atlantis Resort offers varied hotel accommodations, a Vegas-style casino, and many eateries.
 The beach is excellent.
 Originally known as Hog Island, it was a getaway for the international jet set long before jets were a reality.

 First and foremost, Barbados is a feast for the eyes and easily one of the prettiest islands in the West Indies.
 It’s a very British island, described by one London newspaper as “England with rhythm.”